 1. Columcille Megalith Park

 Located in the Appalachian Mountains of eastern Pennsylvania, Columcille Megalith Park is rooted in Celtic spirituality, providing an outdoor sanctuary for quiet meditation.
-The park offers more than 19 acres of paths to explore megalith (large stone), settings featuring a trilithon, a menhirs, a dolmen, and a chapel and bell tower of uncut stone.
+The park offers more than 19 acres of paths to explore megalith (large stone) settings featuring a trilithon, a menhir, a dolmen, and a chapel, and bell tower of uncut stone.
 Set into the side of Blue Mountain and surrounded by the beautiful scenery of the Upper Lehigh Valley, Columcille is perfect for side trips or day-long explorations.

 2. Famous Reading Outdoors

 With more than 20,000 acres to explore, this treasured off-roading destination offers miles and miles of Pennsylvania smiles.
 With ATV trails, off-roading, hunting/game lands, mountain biking trails, and off-road training, Famous Reading Outdoors is a perfect location for a rocky challenge!
 Afterwards, enjoy beautiful foliage at nearby Locust Lake and Tuscarora State Park, golfing at Mountain Valley Golf Course in Barnesville, or historical and geological adventure at Ashland’s Pioneer Tunnel & Coal Mine.

 Beartown Rocks with its massive boulders is “a rock city with a view” and the best kept secret of Clear Creek State Forest.
 With terrain created by glaciers, breathtaking scenic views, and miles of hiking trails, the park’s 1,900+ acres definitely rock!
 Enjoy hiking and fishing along the Clarion River and spend a night or two in one of the park’s rustic cabins or yurts after a day filled with outdoor adventures.